Oulu Music Video Festival

 Oulu Music Video Festival was founded in 1994 by students of the Oulu School of Arts and Crafts.
-The festival's back bone is the Finnish Music Video Contest.
-The best Finnish music video is awarded with The Golden Pumpeli Award and the most promising young director is awarded with the Teen Pumpeli Award.
+The core of the festival is the Finnish Music Video Contest, in which the best Finnish music video is awarded the Golden Pumpeli Award, and the most promising young director receives the Teen Pumpeli Award.

-The best Post-Production and cinematography received their own category in 2015 and have been awarded the Lens Pumpeli Award and the Post Pumpeli Award ever since.
-The Finnish Music Foundation (MES) gives out an annual award at the festival to a person who has furthered the art of music videos.
-Music videos are screened at the Cultural Centre Valve.
+In 2015, new categories were introduced for post-production and cinematography, with winners recognized through the Post Pumpeli Award and the Lens Pumpeli Award respectively.
+The Finnish Music Foundation (MES) also presents an annual award at the festival to an individual who has advanced the art of music videos.
+Since 2025, OMVF has also hosted an international music video competition.
+Screenings are primarily held at the Cultural Centre Valve.

-The world famous Air Guitar World Championships were first held in 1996 as part of the Oulu Music Video Festival.
+The world-famous Air Guitar World Championships were first organized in 1996 as part of the Oulu Music Video Festival.

+The festival’s Executive Director is Juhani Oivo, and its Artistic Director is Joel Karppanen.